BNP Paribas SA (BNPQY) Gains But Lags Market: What You Should Know

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.29 per share and revenue of $51.82 billion.
 These totals would mark changes of +28.71% and -2.64%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for BNP Paribas SA.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for BNP Paribas SA.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 13.19% higher.
-BNP Paribas SA is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 13.19% higher within the past month.
+BNP Paribas SA is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, BNP Paribas SA is holding a Forward P/E ratio of 5.71.
-This represents a discount compared to its industry's average Forward P/E of 7.49.
+Looking at its valuation, BNP Paribas SA is holding a Forward P/E ratio of 5.75.
+Its industry sports an average Forward P/E of 7.48, so we one might conclude that BNP Paribas SA is trading at a discount comparatively.

-Also, we should mention that BNPQY has a PEG ratio of 0.33.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-BNPQY's industry had an average PEG ratio of 0.97 as of yesterday's close.
+We can also see that BNPQY currently has a PEG ratio of 0.33.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Banks - Foreign was holding an average PEG ratio of 0.96 at yesterday's closing price.

 The Banks - Foreign industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 77, which puts it in the top 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 90, putting it in the top 36% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.